solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 The `IS JSON` checks include checks for values, arrays, objects, scalars, and unique keys.

-- Run the following pre-16 commands:
+- In pgAdmin, run the following pre-16 commands.
+The use of `->` and `->>` are pre-Postgres 14 commands used to navigate a json hierarchy:

 ```sql
 SELECT